 Ms. LEE asked delegations if the Conference wishes to adopt the report and authorize her, as President to finalize the same in conformity with the practice of the United Nations and issue the document in all official languages.
-Speakers Call for Conclusion of New Oceans Treaty on Biodiversity in 2022, as Intergovernmental Conference Agrees on Fifth Se...

 The representative of the Russian Federation proposed an amendment to the second sentence of paragraph 29 of the report, noting the difference of opinion in previous discussions over whether the fifth session will be the Conference's last.
 She proposed rewriting that sentence to refer to an "additional session of the Conference".